molecules/sarray_script/README.md

 Inside the BASH script so generated, is available the variable $FILE, which represents the file processed by a single Slrum array task.

-The following $BASH environment variables are created and available inside the sbatch script created by `sbatch_script` if the given parameters are used:
+The following BASH environment variables are created and available inside the sbatch script created by `sbatch_script` if the given parameters are used:

 Available with --file-pattern flag: